mermaidpurse/wrapsher/docs/wrapsher.md

 }
 ```

-As of right now, errors are not rich--they are not intended for most
+As of right now, errors are not rich--they are not intended for
 control flow.
 Errors are a special builtin type: their `to_string()`
 method prints the call stack in addition to the message; messages are
 intended to be examined as text.

-In the future, more structured error
-data may be supported.
+In Wrapsher, it's idiomatic to pre-check operations that might fail
+if there is a valid alternative processing path.
+Error catching
+is primarily for cleanup and friendly shutdown rather than control
+flow.

 ### Loops